 Employer-Sponsored Savings Plans

 While retirement may seem like a long way off for recent college grads, initial entry into the workforce is an ideal time to take advantage of compounding interest.
-Even with a modest first-year salary, recent grads should not forgo the opportunity and ease with which they may begin saving through employer-sponsored 401(k) and/or a Roth 401(k) retirement plans.
+Even with a modest first-year salary, recent grads should not forgo the opportunity and ease with which they may begin saving through employer-sponsored 401(k) or Roth 401(k) retirement plans.

 In contrasting these plans, the main difference comes down to taxes.
-With traditional 401(k)s, contributions are made via salary deferral with pre-tax dollars and allowed to grow tax-deferred until account owners reach retirement age (59 ½), when distributions are treated as taxable income.
+With traditional 401(k)s, contributions are made via salary deferral with pre-tax dollars and allowed to grow tax-deferred until account owners reach retirement age (59½) when distributions are treated as taxable income.
 By contrast, annual contributions to Roth 401(k)s are made with after-tax dollars that grow tax-free and can be withdrawn free of tax at retirement age.

 Individual Retirement Savings